scperkins/EJEHardenberg.github.io/public/writing/political/no-streaks.md

 that number, and that number was _the_ reason for me to try to better myself code-wise everyday.

-Honestly, I wish that had added the private contributions feature and kept the streaks number.
+Honestly, I wish they had added the private contributions feature and kept the streaks number.
 And I would really like to know what their justification for removing the feature is.